 What it does

-Ceres’ core SteelCell technology overcomes two problems traditionally associated with other solid oxide fuel cells: cost and lack of robustness.
+Ceres’ core SteelCell technology overcomes two problems traditionally associated with other solid oxide fuel cells (SOFC): cost and lack of robustness.
 SteelCell can use a variety of fuels - natural gas, hydrogen, biofuel - that can be manufactured from widely available materials, making it the most cost-effective solution on the market.
 “This scalability is Ceres’s key competitive advantage, in our view,” broker Berenberg said recently.

 Progress to date

 It has an impressive roster of partners.
 Key among them are Chinese engines giant Weichai Power, German engineering firm Bosch, US engine maker Cummins and Japanese carmakers Nissan and Honda.
-Ceres also has a sixth partner, which the company can't name due to confidentiality reasons.

 What the brokers say